trebor/soul-bound/rfc.md

    * Validators check Sponsor's stake and reputation
    * On majority approval, identity is minted on-chain

-## **6.2 Trust Building Process**
+## **6.2 Identity Verification Process**

 1. **Initial Verification**
    * Sponsor and Candidate meet in person
    * Multiple interactions over time
-   * Assessment of protocol understanding
    * Verification of uniqueness
+   * Confirmation of protocol understanding

-2. **Reputation Building**
+2. **Stake Requirements**
-   * Trust builds through successful interactions
-   * Multiple sponsors can vouch over time
-   * Economic stakes increase with trust
-   * Long-term relationships valued
+   * Understanding of stake requirements
+   * Knowledge of slashing conditions
+   * Commitment to honest behavior
+   * Willingness to maintain protocol security

 3. **Protocol Responsibilities**
    * Understanding of stake requirements